 As an OP, we were kept pretty busy right through to the end of hostilities – although our method of detection of enemy fire was badly affected at the Rhine Crossing, by the prolonged intensity of our own artillery – I am glad to say.

 Our particular deployment had not provided many opportunities for entertainment, but on one occasion, in Eindhoven, Holland, there was an ENSA concert – Joe Loss and his band.
 And very good it was, too.
-Two of the OPs were allowed to go – each in its own 15 cwt truck, five or six men in each.
+Two of the OPs were allowed to go – each in its own 15cwt truck, five or six men in each.

 The drill, always, was to immobilise your vehicle when leaving it, usually by removing the rotor arm from the distributor and keeping it in your pocket.
 This we did, and as an extra, I also removed and hid the battery lead.
 When we returned to the vehicles after the concert, where there had been two, there was only one.
 The enemy (they just might have been German??) but more likely, Dutch, or even British – had made off with one of them.

 Gear changing took place by numbers and by third party control.
-I, as the driver, would say ‘One, gear change, NOW’ and depress the clutch: the man on the box would put the gear lever into neutral and I would release the clutch.
-I would then say ‘Two, clutch DOWN’, and the middle man would put us into the next appropriate gear.
+I, as the driver, would say “One, gear change, NOW” and depress the clutch: the man on the box would put the gear lever into neutral: I would say “Two, clutch DOWN”, and the middle-man would put us into the next appropriate gear.

 We claimed the ground (after all, we had the bats, stumps AND ball) and played our match to an audience that was totally bewildered!
 Our officer, very modestly (or, perhaps sagaciously) didn’t pull rank, and his batman and I shared the honours (?) of being captains.
-I regard this experience as being rather akin to the empire-building of old, but as far as I know, cricket has never caught on in Germany.
+I regard this experience as being rather akin to the Empire building of old, but as far as I know, cricket has never caught on in Germany.

 This has been a personal recollection of a variety of incidents which occurred during my Army “career”, and are slightly more “irregular” than the formality of normal regular peacetime service.
-I have read the very interesting “History of the Loyals” and naturally, this dealt most adequately with the gunnery side of the Regiment – but I have been disappointed by the brevity of the mention (by deduction obviously no fault of the author of The History – purely lack of record) of the contribution made by the men who became detached from the guns, and who – I hope I am right in this – formed the counter-mortar observers for the 3rd British Infantry Division!
+I have read the very interesting “History of the Loyals” and naturally, this dealt most adequately with the gunnery side of the Regiment – but I have been disappointed by the brevity of the mention (obviously no fault of the author of “The History” – purely lack of record) of the contribution made by the men who became detached from the guns, and who – I hope I am right in this – formed the “Counter-Mortar Observers for the 3rd British Infantry Division”.

-I do not remember that we were ever regarded as, nor assembled as a ‘formation’.
-I say this with some trepidation concerning its veracity, but I did not see any CMOPs with men from units other than the 92nd LAA, on the occasions that we were able to meet together, informally, at Div.
+I do not remember that, at that time, we were ever regarded as, nor assembled as, a “formation”.
+I say this with some trepidation, but I did not see any CMOPs with men from units other than the 92nd LAA, on the occasions that we were able to meet together, informally, at Div.
 HQ.

-Despite our periods of ‘separation’ we were always welcomed back to the regiment and at the end of hostilities, the OP personnel were remerged with our original batteries / troops and became involved in military government.
-Gradually, demobilisation had its obvious effect – the older long service hands went home; personally, I was transferred to another unit, but eventually we all followed the many times heard order ‘Fall Out’.
+Despite our periods of “separation” we were always welcomed back to the Regiment and at the end of hostilities, the OP personnel were re-merged with our original Batteries / Troops and became involved in Military Government.
+Gradually, demobilisation had its obvious effect – the older long service hands went home; personally, I was transferred to another unit but eventually we all followed the many times heard order ““Fall Out”.